theunraveler/taskwarrior-web/README.md

   Support for 1.8 will happen at some point.
 * The "View as list"/"View as Grid" links do nothing right now.
 (They will soon).
-* There are occasionally pretty severe race conditions due to the way that `task` assigns IDs to tasks.
-This will no longer be the case when UUIDs are implemented in `task`.

 ## Marginalia